Including West Wratting Parish Council and the West Wratting village website

 - Ideally users should be able to change colours, contrast levels and fonts, but this is something I’m not entirely sure how to do.

 - There may be pages with read more / click here links.
-See WCAG 2.4 Success Criterion 4.4 (Link Purpose (In Context)
+See WCAG 2.4 Success Criterion 4.4 (Link Purpose (In Context).
+These will be avoided in future.

 - Many of our older PDFs and Word documents don’t meet accessibility standards – for example, they may not be structured so they’re accessible to a screen reader.
 See WCAG 2.1 success criterion 4.1.2 (name, role value).